-- Student motivation and responsibilities for successful online course completion.
+- Motivation and responsibilities for successful online course completion

-To ensure a successful start and positive online learning experience, please complete the steps below and review all sections of this webpage.
+To ensure a successful and positive online learning experience, please complete the steps below:

-- Complete the Independent Learner Profile to determine your learning style is consistent with that of a successful Internet learner.
-Check the Hardware and Software Requirements for equipment details.
+Complete the Independent Learner Profile to determine whether online learning is a good fit for you.
+Check the hardware and software requirements for equipment details.

-- The orientation course takes about five hours to complete and must be finished within two weeks from the time the student first logs in to the course.
-Failure to successfully enroll in and/or complete the course may lead to the student being dropped from their regular online course.
+The orientation course takes about five hours to complete and must be finished within two weeks from the time you first log in to the course.

-- After the orientation is successfully completed, students will be ready to begin their regular online course at the start of the semester.
+After you successfully complete the orientation, you’ll be ready to begin your regular online course at the start of the semester.